gaviral/fastapi-stock-gainers/README.md

 ## Password Reset Functionality

-In local development mode (`IS_LOCAL=true`), password reset links are displayed directly in the browser for testing purposes.
-No actual emails are sent.
+The password reset system will attempt to send emails using the configured SMTP settings.
+For this to work, make sure to set up the email environment variables properly (`EMAIL_USER`, `EMAIL_PASSWORD`, etc.).

-In production mode (`IS_LOCAL=false`), the application will attempt to send password reset emails using the configured SMTP settings.
-Make sure to set up the email environment variables properly for this to work.
+If email credentials are not configured, the system will log the password reset links instead of sending emails, which is useful for development and testing.

 ## License